lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-23-Hereditarily_Finite.md

 $$

 Note that $x\lhd y$ inserts a new element $y$ into the set $x$.
-The induction principle may seem a bit quirky.
+The induction principle may seem a bit quirky: the induction hypotheses make no distinction between the set being inserted and the set being inserted into.

 ### Uses for the HF sets